zonneplan/KiBot/README.md

                          the field `part` are excluded.
         - `no_distributors`: [string|list(string)] Exclude this distributors list.
 They are removed after computing `distributors`.
         - `normalize_locale`: [boolean=false] When normalizing values use the locale decimal point.
+        - `pre_transform`: [string|list(string)='_none'] Name of the filter to transform fields before applying other filters.
+                           This option is for simple cases, consider using a full variant for complex cases.
         - `ref_id`: [string=''] A prefix to add to all the references from this project.
 Used for multiple projects.
         - `ref_separator`: [string=' '] Separator used for the list of references.
         - `source_by_id`: [boolean=false] Generate the `Source BoM` column using the reference ID instead of the project name.